shailajaAkella/dynamicrouting-encoding/README.md

 This template sets up a starting point for processing NWB files attached in a DynamicRouting "datacube" data asset.

+## Using this template
 This is a template in two ways:
-- a github repository template (from which other repos can be created in github)
+- a github repository template (from which new repos can be created in github)
-- a capsule template (from which capsules can be cloned/copied in codeocean)
+- a capsule template (from which new capsules can be created in codeocean) It can be used in either way, described below.

-## Using this template
 Developing a capsule in codeocean is a lot like developing in a local git repository:
 - you can clone from a remote (github) to get started
 - changes are tracked as commits, with commit messages